-In this guest post, Mélanie Vaast – a Writer and Project Marketing Manager at eCommerce Nation – discusses the impact that artificial intelligence (AI) and automation is having on the logistics industry.
+In this guest post, Mélanie Vaast, Writer and Project Marketing Manager at eCommerce Nation, discusses the impact of artificial intelligence (AI) and automation on the logistics industry.

-Even if for the moment automation cannot do everything that humans do, artificial intelligence technologies are improving so fast that they amaze and astound people as we discover new and better ways to implement them.
+Even if (at the moment) automation cannot do everything that humans do, artificial intelligence technologies are improving so fast that they amaze and astound people as we discover new and better ways to implement them.

 AI and the benefit of automation